2024 Little League World Series

 The 2024 Little League World Series was a youth baseball tournament that started on August 14 and ended on August 25 at the Little League headquarters complex in South Williamsport, Pennsylvania.
 Ten teams from the United States and ten teams from other countries competed in the 77th edition of the Little League World Series (LLWS).
-Lake Mary Little League of Lake Mary, Florida, defeated Kuei-Shan Little League of Taoyuan, Chinese Taipei, in the championship game by a 2–1 score after eight innings.
+Lake Mary Little League of Lake Mary, Florida, defeated Kuei-Shan Little League of Taoyuan, Taiwan in the championship game by a 2–1 score after eight innings.
 The championship was won in walk-off fashion as the result of a bunt play.
 The victory was the first-ever LLWS championship for a team from Florida.
 Previously, teams from Florida had lost in eight championship game appearances.
 Florida also set the record for the most number of wins in a single LLWS tournament with seven.

 Teams

 Regional qualifying tournaments were held from February to August 2024.